 Candidates Success Rate Types of Dental Implants Single Tooth Dental Implants Bone Grafting Osseointegration Frequently Asked Questions Post-Op Instructions Videos

 Are dental implants for me?

 Your teeth are important.
-They affect your speech, your bite and your confidence.
-Missing teeth is a problem.
+They affect your speech, your bite, and your confidence.
+Missing teeth are a problem.
 Besides the problem you can see, there are problems from missing teeth that you may not.
-A missing tooth immediately starts to affect the jaw bone, without the stimulation of your tooth the bone actually begins to shrink.
+A missing tooth immediately starts to affect the jawbone, without the stimulation of your tooth the bone actually begins to shrink.
 The surrounding teeth begin to shift.
 These changes will cause your mouth, and subsequently your face, to look older.

 A dental implant is a titanium fixture that is implanted in the jaw.
 It can replace a single tooth or it can be a support for a bridge or a denture.
 With dental implants, the gradual deterioration that takes place in your jawbone from missing teeth is slowed or eliminated.

 What is the process for installing dental implants?